Respect for the referees is a requirement at every match, regardless of the circumstances.

 This is not local, this is nationwide.

-This is not just rec, these same standards apply to all levels of youth soccer.
+This is not just rec-level, these same standards apply to all levels of youth soccer.

 PCSSL will follow these policies as set by US Soccer, and we will communicate any resulting suspensions or bans.

-Be aware that coaches can be held responsible for the behavior of everyone in and everyone around their team.
+Be aware that it is possible for coaches to be held responsible for the behavior of everyone in and everyone around their team.

 Quoting the PCSSL Rules (3.01), "Coaches are responsible to ensure that their players, parents, and fans behave in a respectful manner."

-It is possible that you will be required by the referees to address problematic behavior of one of your players or even one or more of your team's fans.
-Be sure that everyone in and around your team understands the expectations (if necessary refer them to the "highest standards of conduct" clause in the AYSO National rules).
+As a coach it is possible that you will be required by the referees to address problematic behavior of one of your players or even one or more of your team's fans.
+Be sure that everyone in and around your team understands the expectations (if necessary refer them to that "highest standards of conduct" clause in the AYSO National rules which explicitly includes "spectators" as bound by these same expectations of conduct).

 Any concerns about the decisions or about the qualities of a referee should be brought to the attention of the PCSSL Director.
+PCSSL is always interested in hearing feedback.
 The league can then follow up with the appropriate RRAs and RCs as necessary.

 One of the key roles of any coach is to be a model for the attitude and behavior of the players.
 Even if the referee's decision is all wrong, is yelling at a referee the behavior you want to model for your players?
 Is that really what we want to teach kids about how they should handle disagreements?

 Finally, consider that your role as a coach is basically impossible unless your players respect and listen to you.
-And yet, the more that you argue with a referee, the more you are demonstrating that you openly disrespect authority -- and hence, by your own actions, you are providing your players with obvious examples for them to use to test your own authority.
+And yet, the more that you argue with a referee, the more you are demonstrating that you yourself openly disrespect authority -- and hence, by your own actions, you are providing your players with clear examples for them to use when they disagree with you.